Marlrus/warlrus-cli/README.md

 - NVIM LSP and NPM -g package related Commands

+- [x] Do checksum with download instead of scrapping
+- [x] Only progess output from wget
 - [ ] html
 - [ ] yarn
 - [ ] pnpm